-Elizabeth Ker was the eldest daughter of Captain Robert Ker (33rd Regiment) and Agnes Davenport (6th daughter of William Davenport Esq. of Maer, Staffordshire.
+Elizabeth Ker was the eldest daughter of Captain Robert Ker (33rd Regiment).
 Elizabeth first married Thomas Colville Esq.
-(1796 – 1851) of Annfield, Stirlingshire, in x, and secondly her paternal cousin, Edward Foster Coulson of Cors-y-Gedol House, Llanddwywe, Merionethshire in 1853.
+(1796 – 1851) of Annfield, Stirlingshire, on 30th September 1837 at Sculcoates, Yorkshire, and secondly to her paternal cousin, Edward Foster Coulson of Cors-y-Gedol House, Llanddwywe, Merionethshire in 1853 at Widcombe, near Bath.
 Elizabeth published a number of books under the pseudonymn Roxburghe Lothian: Dante and Beatrice from 1282 – 1290 A Romance, was published only three weeks before her death.
 Her fictionalised autobiography Lizzie Lothian appeared posthumously.

 Edward Foster Coulson

 Edward Foster Coulson was born in 1804 in Hull to George Coulson and Jane Ker.
 After marrying his paternal cousin Elizabeth in 1853, he came to reside at Bellaport Hall and it was during his occupation that it was briefly called Bella Towers, presumably because of the tall towers built as viewing areas for the local hunt.
 Edward died in 1889 allowing Hugh Ker Colville to inherit the estate.